-Now several weeks into his administration, President Trump must quickly turn his attention to converting past promises, which lacked detail, into his first budget for the coming fiscal year.
+As Donald Trump prepares to become the nation’s 45th president, he must quickly turn his attention to converting campaign promises, which lacked detail, into his first budget.
 While presidential budgets are advisory to Congress, Republican control of both the House and Senate means that his proposals are likely to receive serious consideration.
 Moreover, careful scrutiny of this budget is important because history has shown that the priorities set in the first budget of a new administration tend to influence fiscal policy decisions for the next several years.

 With that in mind, here are 12 questions that Trump’s economic team, congressional policymakers, the media and the public should be thinking about.

 Without a fiscal policy target to guide decision-making, a presidential budget is nothing more than a random compilation of proposals that may or may not address our nation’s fiscal challenges.
 Having such a goal requires policymakers to set priorities and make the necessary trade-offs.

 President Trump’s first budget will be presented against a backdrop of rising deficits under current law and a national debt headed steadily higher as a share of the economy.
 The driving forces behind this unsustainable outlook are well known: Population aging and rising health care costs are causing major benefit programs such as Medicare, Medicaid and Social Security to grow faster than both the economy and federal government revenues.
 It will be important that Trump’s overall proposal deals with this structural mismatch.

 President Obama’s recent budgets have aimed at stabilizing the debt as a share of the economy.
 House Republicans have aimed for a more ambitious goal of balancing the budget within 10 years, gradually reducing the debt as a share of the economy.